 For even more footage of craft artists at work, visit the Craft in America YouTube channel, the video page at craftinamerica.org, the PBS iPhone/iPad app, online at video.pbs.org, or purchase DVDs of the Peabody Award-winning series for your home library.

-Over the course of nine hours, major influences on craft artists come to life: Memory, Landscape, Community, Origins, Process, Messages, Family, Threads, and Crossroads.
+Over the course of ten hours, major influences on craft artists come to life: Memory, Landscape, Community, Origins, Process, Messages, Family, Threads, Crossroads, and Forge.
 How does each play a part in how craft came to be?
 What about them drives artists to do what they do?
 How do craft artists develop and adopt their techniques in today's world?

 Watch human hands transform humble materials into works of function and beauty.